WILLATRONIX/willatronix.com/flashback/docs/editor/timeline/elements.md

 # Elements

 Elements allow you to control a specific feature of the replay.
-To add an element, press the 'Add Element' button located under the playback controls.
+To add an element, press the 'Add Element' button located under the [Playback Controls](index.md).

 ## Element Types